-Each year, the records of a sample of beekeepers in each state and territory will be inspected and their biosecurity practices will be assessed to provide an independent appraisal of their compliance.
+In addition, the records of a sample of beekeepers in each state and territory will be inspected and their biosecurity practices will be assessed by a Bee Biosecurity Officer to provide an independent appraisal of their compliance.
 Using the principle that “if it’s not written down, it wasn’t done”, this inspection of records and assessment of biosecurity practices will give a high level of assurance that a beekeeper is complying with this Code.
 If there are any concerns with the beekeeper’s records, the assessment may also include physical examination of hives.

+The Australian Honeybee Industry Council is working with organisations that manage quality assurance (QA) for the industry to incorporate this Code into routine QA programs.
+Once this is achieved, beekeepers who successfully participate in a QA program will not be subjected to further assessment unless the Bee Biosecurity Officer is notified of a potential problem.

+Revision of the Code

+The Code will be regularly reviewed and revised as needed to ensure it continues to meet the contemporary needs of the honeybee industry.
+The first review will be within 5 years of implementation.
+At this review, the number of hives a beekeeper may manage before Part C of the Code becomes mandatory will be re- evaluated.

+THE AUSTRALIAN HONEY BEE INDUSTRY BIOSECURITY CODE OF PRACTICE

-SECTION A: INTERPRETATION AND SCOPE
+PART A: INTERPRETATION AND SCOPE

-Definitions
+Definition of terms used in the Code

 Throughout the Code, defined words are in bold italics.
 State and territory legislation may have slightly different definitions for some of these terms but for the purposes of this Code of Practice:

 American foulbrood means infection of a hive by Paenibacillus larvae spores.

+Apiary means a group of one or more hives assembled in one area or location for beekeeping operations.

 Appliance means any article, apparatus or implement used in connection with the keeping of bees or the extraction or storage of honey.

 Approved means approved by the relevant state or territory authority (see definition below).